Stress in dogs

 - flashing or showing teeth

-Dogs will have shown other signs of stress before this, so it’s important to recognise these early signs to prevent any unwanted behaviours.
+Dogs are likely to have shown other signs of stress before this, so it’s important to recognise these early signs to prevent any unwanted behaviours.

 How to help calm a stressed dog